kamilsoszka/Kamil-Soszka-Business-Intelligence/README.md

 ![Power BI Dashboard](https://github.com/user-attachments/assets/c79c7184-6382-4429-b352-2079276102d6)

+The dashboard layout appears to be generally intuitive and easy to navigate, but there are areas where improvements could enhance usability and adherence to best practices in data visualization.
+Below is an assessment based on the provided image:

+## Visual Hierarchy and Navigation
+- **Strengths**:
+  - The key metrics (Sales Amount, Total Cost, and Margin) are prominently displayed at the top, immediately drawing attention to the most critical insights.
+  - The segmentation by country and continent is logically grouped, allowing users to drill down into specific regions for more detailed analysis.
+  - The use of bar charts provides a clear comparison across categories.

+- **Weaknesses**:
+  - The lack of color differentiation or emphasis (e.g., using only black bars) makes it harder to quickly distinguish between different data points or categories.
+  - The dashboard could benefit from better labeling or interactive elements (like filters or slicers) to allow users to explore the data dynamically.

+## Appropriateness of Visualizations
+- **Strengths**:
+  - Bar charts are an effective choice for comparing values across categories (countries and continents).
+They provide a straightforward way to assess differences in sales, costs, and margins.
+  - The hierarchical structure (country-level data above continent-level data) aligns with how users might naturally explore the information.

+- **Weaknesses**:
+  - The charts lack additional context, such as percentages or trends over time, which could provide deeper insights.
+  - There is no visual distinction between positive and negative metrics (e.g., profit vs. loss), which could limit interpretability in more complex scenarios.

+## Adherence to Best Practices in Data Visualization
+- **Strengths**:
+  - The dashboard is relatively uncluttered, with a clean layout that avoids overwhelming the user with too much information at once.
+  - Consistent formatting across charts (e.g., similar bar chart styles) ensures a cohesive look.

+- **Weaknesses**:
+  - The lack of color coding or visual cues reduces clarity.
+For example, using colors to differentiate between sales, costs, and margins would make the data easier to interpret at a glance.
+  - Numeric values are displayed directly on the bars, which is helpful but could be complemented by axis labels for better scalability.
+  - The font size for some labels appears small relative to the overall layout, potentially making it harder for users to read.

+## Recommendations
+1. **Enhance Visual Hierarchy**:
+   - Use colors strategically to differentiate between metrics (e.g., green for margins, blue for sales).
+   - Add interactive elements like filters or drop-downs for dynamic exploration.

+2. **Improve Clarity**:
+   - Include percentage values or trend indicators where applicable.
+   - Add axis labels alongside direct numeric annotations for improved readability.

+3. **Increase Engagement**:
+   - Introduce visual elements like heatmaps or sparklines if trends over time are relevant.
+   - Consider grouping related metrics together visually (e.g., placing sales, costs, and margins side by side for each country).

+Overall, while the dashboard provides useful insights in a clean format, incorporating these improvements would make it more intuitive and aligned with best practices in data visualization.

+---

 # Power BI App: Overview, Purpose, Features, and Benefits
 ## Core Purpose of a Power BI App